-We want to keep you, the physician, apprised so that you can identify an appropriate care setting for your patient.
+Our goal is to apprise the provider so that you can identify an appropriate care setting for your patient.
 In keeping with this desire, we have listed standards of admission criteria for inpatient rehabilitation facilities across the nation.

 - Patient requires close supervision of a physician experienced in rehabilitation for medical and rehabilitation management.
 The patient has ongoing active medical management needs that could not be met in a lesser intensive setting.